 - Get Outside - Take a walk through your neighborhood or through a local park.
 Enjoy the sunshine and fresh air, the sound of the bird and the sweet smell of flowers blooming.
-Ignore your neighbors giving you the evil eye (at this date March 18, 2020), being outside is still allowed.
+Ignore your neighbors giving you the evil eye.
 As things change, you may be limited where you can go.
 No worries, your porch or back yard works wonders too.
 I recommend several times per day - during the day and even when it’s dark out.
 I’m always humbled looking at the night sky.
 It’s a good reminder, we’re not alone in this.

 - Lots of Sleep - It may be tempting to binge watch everything now that you have the chance, but that just leads to more issues if you’re forcing yourself to stay up.
 Ayurveda teaches us if we miss our “window” of sleep we have a hard time getting to sleep when we actually head to bed.
 I’m not one to judge if you fall asleep on the couch, but there is a better way to do it.
 My favorite way to wake up is Mason singing Old Macdonald in his crib or the sun streaming through my windows.
 I still make sure to set my alarm (just in case!) and go to bed at my regular time and get up no later than 7:30.